 - Promote positive self-esteem.

-- Provide information about disease process, prognosis, and treatment needs.
+- Provide information about the disease process, prognosis, and treatment needs.

 - Seizures activity controlled.

 - Disease process/prognosis, therapeutic regimen, and limitations understood.

 - Plan in place to meet needs after discharge.

 2 NCP (Nursing Care Plan) Seizure Disorders – Epilepsy

 - Cognitive limitations/altered consciousness